Geodesic Models with Convexity Shape Prior: Applications to Active Contours

 The metric tensor $\cM$ is derived from the image gradients, in such way that $\|\dot x\|_{\cM(x)}=\sqrt{\<\dx,\cM(x)\dx\>}$ is low~\cite{chen2017global} when an edge passes by the point $x\in \Omega$ with a tangent direction that approximates the unit vector $\dx$.

-The region-based term $\Xi$, also referred to as the image appearance model, measures the homogeneity of image features in each region.
+The region-based homogeneity term $\Xi$, also referred to as the image appearance model, measures the homogeneity of image features in each region.
 In this section, we take the region competition model~\cite{zhu1996region} with the Gaussian mixture model (GMM) as an example to formulate the region-based term

 where $R_1$ and $R_2$ are the regions inside and outside the closed curve $\gamma$.
 The scalar-valued functions $\xi_i:\Omega\to\bR$ ($i=1,2$) encode the image homogeneity features within each region $R_i$.
-We compute each $\xi_i$ using a Gaussian mixture model, for which the probability distribution function (PDF) $P_i(z;\Theta_i)$ is taken as a weighted sum of $N$ Gaussian PDFs.
+We compute each $\xi_i$ using a GMM, for which the probability distribution function (PDF) $P_i(z;\Theta_i)$ is taken as a weighted sum of $N$ Gaussian PDFs.
 Let $f:\Omega\to\bR^d$ be an image, where $d=1$ (resp. $d=3$) implies that $f$ is a gray level (resp. color) image.
 Then one has